 While some WDM production mechanisms, such as those produced thermally, can lead to the Fermi-Dirac distributions, others do not possess such simple thermal phase distributions.
 We, however, point out that the main characteristics that the cosmological observables are sensitive to are the free streaming scale and the relic abundance, and there are degeneracies among those different production mechanisms.
 One common practice in the literature is the mapping between the mass for the Dodelson Wildrow scenario and that for the thermally produced warm dark matter, by demanding their free streaming scale and abundance match, which can allow a reinterpretation of mass constraints from large-scale structure data across various WDM models \citep{1996ApJ...458....1C}.
-Similarly, we can rescale the masses among the different aforementioned production scenarios, and we, for concreteness, adopt the following mapping, following Refs. \citep{de2012cosmological, Destri2013,deVega:2011gg},
+Similarly, we can rescale the masses among the different aforementioned production scenarios, and we, for concreteness, adopt the following mapping \citep{de2012cosmological, Destri2013,deVega:2011gg},

 where $m_{X}$ represents the dark matter mass of the model $X$.
-Even though those non-thermal production mechanisms do not have the Fermi-Dirac phase space distributions, the Fermi-Dirac phase space distributions with these re-scaled masses effectively replicate the identical matter power spectra as those non-thermal distributions with $m_{WD}$ due to the degeneracies in the cosmological observables (notably the matter fluctuation suppression scales and amplitudes).
-The advantage of this degeneracy represented by such a mass re-scaling is that we can apply our methodology and techniques to study the Fermi-Dirac distributions to our setup for different production scenarios with the common mass.
+Even though those nonthermal production mechanisms do not have the Fermi-Dirac phase space distributions, the Fermi-Dirac phase space distributions with these rescaled masses effectively replicate the identical matter power spectra as those nonthermal distributions with $m_{WD}$ due to the degeneracies in the cosmological observables (notably the matter fluctuation suppression scales and amplitudes).
+The advantage of this degeneracy represented by such a mass rescaling is that we can apply our methodology and techniques to study the Fermi-Dirac distributions to our setup for different production scenarios with the common mass.

 In this work, we also apply CNN for the classification between the WDM models for the mock 21 cm map.
 We discuss different production mechanisms for a predetermined mass and demonstrate the potential of CNN to constrain the dark matter model through large-scale structure analysis.